 - Braided Leather Bracelet – You can buy spools of leather cord at most any craft store that sells jewelry supplies such as beads and string, and a simple one doesn’t take long at all to make.

-- Bracelets with Knotted String and Beads and Wrap Bracelets – These are a little more complicated, and you need to buy both beading string and the beads, but for kids who have made bracelets before, they can be reallay enjoyable to make.
+- Bracelets with Knotted String and Beads and Wrap Bracelets – These are a little more complicated, and you need to buy both beading string and the beads, but for kids who have made bracelets before, they can be really enjoyable to make.

 Of course, if you’re using the tutorial as a reading lesson, you’ll need to check it out ahead of time to be sure that it’s in text format and not a video tutorial.
 But those video tutorials can be useful for a language arts lesson too – only this time it would be a writing lesson, rather than reading.
 Kids could watch the tutorial, make the bracelet, and then write the step by step directions themselves.

-Of course, tutorials are available for lots of other craft areas as well – woodworking or sewing projects, for example.
+Tutorials are available for lots of other craft areas as well – woodworking or sewing projects, for example.
 What craft areas do you find lots of students interested in?
 If you know of a good tutorial to share, I would love to hear about it in the comments below.